bmwcarit/joynr/wiki/javascript_testing.md

 ``joynr-generator-standalone.jar``.
 It builds into the npm eco system and provides compilation of the generated ``.ts`` files to ``.js``.

-The joynr-generator is tested in joynr-generator-test.
+The joynr-generator is tested in <JOYNR_REPO>/javascript/joynr-generator-test.
 Use ``npm test`` to run all related tests.